codeoverflow-org/nodecg-io-docs/docs/contribute/contribute.md

 git pull https://github.com/codeoverflow-org/nodecg-io master
 ```

 Manage any merge conflicts, commit them, and then push them to your fork.

-Now you can make a pull request from your folk.
+You may also occasionally need to merge upstream master in a pull request.
+To do that make the above to update your local master and the merge your local master into your PR branch.

 ### Where to Contribute

 After cloning and building the repo, check out the [issues list](https://github.com/codeoverflow-org/nodecg-io/issues).
 Issues labeled [`help wanted`](https://github.com/codeoverflow-org/nodecg-io/labels/help%20wanted) are good issues to submit a PR for.
 Issues labeled [`good first issue`](https://github.com/codeoverflow-org/nodecg-io/labels/good%20first%20issue) are great candidates to pick up if you are in the code for the first time.
 If you are contributing significant changes, please discuss with the assignee of the issue first before starting to work on the issue.

-## Packaging

-> Maybe in the future

 ## Suggestions